UNDynamic-M2/sequence-alignment/README.md

 ## Usage

-There are two ways you can use the tool, through a command line interface or a graphical user interface.
+There are three ways you can use the tool, through a command line interface, manually running the R script through R studio, or a graphical user interface.
+The first one is preferred as it's more portable.

 ### Command Line Interface